This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read

 Some women are pregnant for the the 7th time, yes, but she and her husband take care of their children.
 They do not depend on any other person to do that for them.
 Please don’t assume that all people who have large families are relying on some kind of assistance, whether financial or the constant physical help of others.
 Maybe this family is just trying to be obedient to the call of God on their lives.

 My husband and I work hard to take care of the treasures God has given us.
 So, when they (you know who they are) pay my bills and take care of my kids, they might have a right to ask me that question.
 But they don’t.
-And they don’t have a right to ask you either, friend.
+And they don’t have a right to ask you either.

 What about the other side?

 Some women don’t have children, but that’s not of their own choosing.
 How is it that the woman who doesn’t have children is also bombarded with this ridiculous question?
-Perhaps she’s been longing for a baby in her womb for years and years.
+Perhaps she’s been longing for a baby to be in her womb for years and years.
 She may have experienced life in her womb only to watch it fade away.
 How do you know she hasn’t experienced that over and over?
 And over.

 You know the hurt